BurlingtonCodeAcademy/git-conflict-lesson/README.md

 - [ ] Stage and commit your resolved conflict.

-> Do you remember what commands you can use to do this?
+> Do you remember what command(s) you can use to do this?

+## You've done it!

+You've officially merged a conflict.
+Congratulations!

+The ones you face in the future will undoubtedly be trickier.
+To help manage that greater level of complexity, you'll want to make sure to discuss with your partners what code you do and do not want to keep.
+Different members will be more familiar with certain parts than others.
+When in doubt, talk it out.